Bealolerz/multo.py/README.md

 # multo.py
-Multo by Cup of Joe in Python, made by me, beadubitrizee&lt;3
+Multo by Cup of Joe in Python, made by me, beadubitrizee <3